apiology/quality/README.md

 After your first run, check in your coverage/.last_run.json.

-## Maturity
+## Caveats

 Quality uses [semantic versioning](http://semver.org/)--any incompatible changes (including new tools being added) will come out as major number updates.

 ## Supported Ruby Versions

-Tested against Ruby >=2.0--does not support Ruby 1.9.x.
+Tested against Ruby >=2.2--does not support Ruby 1.9.x or JRuby.

 ## Contributing